National Kaohsiung First University of Science and Technology

-National Kaohsiung First University of Science and Technology (NKFUST; 國立高雄第一科技大學) was a national coeducational university in Nanzih District, Kaohsiung, Taiwan.
+National Kaohsiung First University of Science and Technology (NKFUST; 國立高雄第一科技大學) was a national university in Nanzih District, Kaohsiung, Taiwan.
 It was colloquially known as Gaokeda (高科大®, Pinyin Gaōkēdà) or Gaoxiongkeda (高雄科大®, Pinyin Gaōxióngkēdà).
 Its campus is on 750,000 m2.
 In 2018, NKFUST merged with National Kaohsiung University of Applied Sciences (KUAS) and National Kaohsiung Marine University (NKMU) to form National Kaohsiung University of Science and Technology (NKUST).

-The university consists of the colleges of Engineering, Electrical Engineering and Computer Science, Management, Finance and Banking and Foreign Languages with 15 departments and 27 graduate institutes.
-Around 269 teachers and 7,804 students are engaged in academic activities.
+The university consisted of the colleges of Engineering, Electrical Engineering and Computer Science, Management, Finance and Banking and Foreign Languages with 15 departments and 27 graduate institutes.
+It housed approximately 269 teachers and enrolled about 7,804 students.

 History

 NKFUST, formerly known as National Institute of Technology at Kaohsiung (often abbreviated NITK), was established on July 1, 1995 by the Ministry of Education (Republic of China) to educate students to develop Taiwan into an Asia-Pacific Regional Operations Center (APROC).

 The Ministry of Education approved the upgrade of its status to university on July 1, 1998 and it was renamed National Kaohsiung First University of Science and Technology, the first higher education institution of technical and vocational education system in Kaohsiung.